top of page

 16. Nonprofit Social Enterprise in Action

-Nonprofits often feel pressure to grow their programs quickly, especially when unexpected funding becomes available or urgent community needs arise.
-Economic uncertainty, funding shortfalls, and changes in leadership can also create pressure to expand or adjust programs, sometimes before an organization is fully ready.
-Expanding too fast can make it hard to keep the program high-quality and effective.
-On the other hand, some nonprofit leaders are prepared to launch new programs right away, using strategic opportunities to support their mission and reach more people.
+Nonprofits also face pressure to change, adapt or grow their programs quickly when unexpected funding becomes available, funding is restricted or urgent community needs arise.
+Economic uncertainty, funding shortfalls, and leadership changes can further drive expansion decisions, sometimes before the organization is fully ready.
+Expanding too fast can compromise program quality and effectiveness.
+However, some nonprofit leaders seize strategic opportunities to grow their programs in ways that align with their mission and ensure long-term impact.

 Different Strategies to Scale a Nonprofit Program